-Someone has to win the sweepstakes, so if you're feeling lucky, consider applying for a chance to win!
-Beware of scholarship scams.
-You should never have to pay a processing fee to win money.
-Check out our examples of scholarship contests and sweepstakes that we think are worth a shot.
+As always, beware of scholarship scams.
+You should never have to pay a fee to win scholarships.
+Ultimately, someone has to win the sweepstakes, so if you're feeling lucky, consider applying for a chance to win!
+Check out some of our featured scholarship contests and sweepstakes that we think are worth a shot.

 The American Legion Oratorical Contest exists to develop deeper knowledge and appreciation for the U.S. Constitution among high school students.
-Since 1938, the program has presented participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation's laws, the ability to think and speak clearly, and an understanding of the duties, [...]
+Since 1938, the program has presented participants with an academic speaking challenge for high school students under age 20.
+Competition begins at the post level and advances to a state competition.
+Legion department representatives certify one winner [...]
 More

 The Bird Dog Foundation, Inc. has established a Scholarship Fund to promote interest in wildlife conservation and related subjects.
 An annual College Scholarship Essay Contest sponsored by the Bird Dog Foundation, Inc. has been in effect for several years now.
 This contest was created in the hopes that it would enhance scholarly training and education in wildlife and wildlife conservation as well [...]
 More

 The Brian Bolton Essay Contest for Graduate/“Older” Students is open to any graduate students through the age of 30, or to undergraduate students ages 25-30 who attend a North American college or university.
 Applicants are eligible to enter this contest if they will graduate by spring or summer of the current year.
 Please write about the dangers of religious extremism today in the United States, [...]
 More